GustavoAnkelen/GustavoAnkelen/README.md

 - 📫 How to reach me: gustavo.arcaya97@gmail.com | gustavo[dot]arcaya97[at]gmail[dot]com
 - ⚡ Fun facts:
     * I'm very proficient in Spanish (I'm chilean, <em>buena hueón!<em>), and speak proper English and Portuguese, and a little bit of German.
-    * On my free time I enjoy playing the bass, mostly rock music 🤘
+    * On my free time I enjoy learning languages, duolingo is a close friend with the family
     * I've never broken a bone.